fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_system_admin_ldap.html.markdown

 * `fmgadom` - Adom.
 The structure of `fmgadom` block is documented below.
+* `adom_access` - set all or specify adom access type. all - All ADOMs access. specify - Specify ADOMs access.
+Valid values: `all`, `specify`.

 * `adom_attr` - Attribute used to retrieve adom
 * `attributes` - Attributes used for group searching.
 * `ca_cert` - CA certificate name.